AleemIqbal/Crawl-Optimization/readme.txt

 * Redirect all parameters option is now disabled for non supported themes and builders

 == V 1.1.1 ==
-* Redirect all parameters will no longer will with woocommerce
+* Redirect all parameters will no longer work with woocommerce

 == Upgrade Notice ==